RogueRope/docs/content/docs/main/arrival.md

 ## Get to the Location

-The site is in the province of East-Flanders.
-You can get there by car or public transport.
-The nearest train station is a 3-kilometer walk from the site.
-The nearest bus stop is a 1-kilometer walk away.
+The venue is located in the Kempen region.
+You can easily drive to the location.
+If you're using public transport, the nearest train station is only a short distance away.

-Our camping ground is 200 meters from the main road. **There is no parking on the camp site itself.** You can drive up, take out your bags, check in and then park your car **back on the main road**.
-Take into account: you cannot drive your car onto the camping area!
-That is only accessible on foot.
-So, the last 40 meters or so, you will need to drag your stuff.

-If you bring a camper or trailer, we **might** be able to put that on the field using our combined people-power.
-Important: if you plan to bring a van, camper, or trailer, **contact us to make sure there is some space.**
+Given that "Bottoms Up!" is an indoor event, you won't have much to pack. **Parking is available close to the venue.** After parking, it's just a short walk to the main event space.

+Remember, this isn't a camping event, so there's no need for tents or bulky equipment.
+If you're considering bringing larger items or have specific requirements, **please contact us in advance** to ensure smooth accommodation.

-## Give the Greeter your Ticket with the QR code
+## Present Your Ticket with the QR Code

-You made it!
-Make sure to bring your order confirmation with your qr-code, so we can verify payment.
-Also double check that you're wearing white socks in sandals!
-You will get a [release statement]({{<ref "release-statement.md" >}}) to sign.

-You will be asked to sign up for a shift of work...
-This could be cleaning up, going to the bakery or making sure the fire is hot.
-As you arrive, we will ask you to put your name down.

-Now it's time to relax, set up your tent and share a drink with us!
+Welcome!
+Ensure you have your order confirmation with your QR code for swift check-in.
+This helps us verify your payment and get you settled in quickly.

+While we won't be checking for white socks in sandals this time, we do want to ensure everyone's on the same page.
+On arrival, you'll be provided with a brief overview of the event and any last-minute updates.

+Now, it's time to immerse yourself in the experience.
+Relax, mingle, and prepare for the transformative journey that "Bottoms Up!" promises.